biglovisa/crux/README.md

 `title` is a reducer function that takes two arguments - the state and the action dispatched.
 When we create the store, it runs through the reducer provided to check for any initial state.

 Using ES6, we can pass the initial state as a default argument to the function and simply return it.
-Now, the state object will have one key `title` which is pointing to a string with the value `Task Manager`
+Now, the state object will have one key `title` which is pointing to a string with the value `Task Manager`.

 **src/reducers/index.js**
 ```JavaScript